 While a cold sore outbreak can’t be stopped, it can sometimes be lessened.
 Outbreaks are usually preceded by tingling or soreness in the spots of previous outbreaks.
 Your Lake Orion dentist can recommend over-the-counter treatments that you can start as soon as you feel one coming on.
 Unfortunately, there is no known way to prevent a canker sore from forming, but over-the-counter oral pain medications usually work very well to numb the pain.

-If you are having oral health issues, call Lake Orion Family Dentistry at 248-693-6213 today to schedule an appointment.
+If you are having issues, call Lake Orion Family Dentistry at 248-693-6213 today to schedule an appointment.
 We proudly serve families from Clarkston, Auburn Hills, Oxford, and Rochester Hills, as well as many other areas in southeast Michigan.